jekyll/jekyll-admin/docs/frontend/reducers.md

 {
   pages: Array,
   page: Object, // currently visited page
-  message: String,
   isFetching: Boolean, // set to true when the page is being fetched
-  updated: Boolean // set to true when the page is updated }
+  updated: Boolean, // set to true when the page is updated
+  message: String
+}
 ```